mbcrump/mbcrump-blog/_posts/2018-01-03-azure-tips-and-tricks73.md

 **Want to contribute?** I'm currently looking for folks who want to contribute to Azure Tips and Tricks.
 If you are interested, then read [more here](https://github.com/mbcrump/mbcrump-blog/blob/master/contributing/index.md).
 {: .notice--info}

-**Upcoming Schedule** Azure Tips and Tricks resumes with our normal posting schedule starting next Sunday (1/7).
+**Upcoming schedule:** Azure Tips and Tricks resumes with our normal posting schedule starting next Sunday (1/7).
 {: .notice--danger}

 ## Intro